JonathanCasey/mullvad-ubuntu/README.md

 `[Service]` section.
 After a reload and a restart of the service, it will now be operating in that network namespace.
 The service should also fail to run if the network namespace does not exist, but best to test that failsafe.

+If the netns is deleted and recreated, the service likely needs to be restarted.